top of page

 Look, I've heard the rhetoric about teachers "brainwashing" students.
 But here are the facts: I had teachers who were yellow dog democrats and die-hard republicans — it didn’t impact my politics.
 I had teachers who were Jewish, Catholic, and Agnostic — it didn’t impact my morals.
 I had teachers who were gay and straight — it didn’t impact my values.
 I had teachers that were nuns, but you don't see me walking around in a veil, do you?

 The "brainwashing" excuse is a political cop-out, and plenty of sheeple have bought into the nonsense.
 To date, not one of them can present me with any solid evidence that their child turned out the way they did because of a teacher.
-No. That type of formation comes from the home.
+No. The formation of one’s character is largely forged at home.
 But it's much easier for a certain type of individual who is fond of putting on airs to pass the blame onto somebody else rather than taking a long hard look in the mirror.
 Speaking from experience, were it not for the positive example of many of my educators, I would have no role models at all.

 Is this to say that some educators don't push their agendas on their students?
 Not at all.
-The media (how ironic) has covered the issue many times.
 I had a feminist college professor who used the dreaded "c-word" (no, not cancer) liberally, saying that women needed "to take the word back as their own."
 I took sex education in a Catholic high school.
 Do you think that wasn't biased?
 However, the same educators also taught me to think for myself.
 They armed me with tools I needed for critical thinking.
-As a result of their instruction, I am able to look back and view some of their personal opinions as idiotic.
+As a result of their instruction, I can look back and view some of their personal opinions as idiotic.
 I have a hunch they would be proud that I came to that conclusion on my own, rather than simply going with what the majority thinks.

 When it comes to brainwashing, your kids are getting plenty of that online, in front of the television, and at the dining table (assuming you eat meals together).
 Time in the classroom is often reprieve from the noise young people are subjected to outside school walls; and for some, the safest environment they can hope for.